Types of tenancy

 Starter (assured shorthold) tenancy agreement

-A starter tenancy is usually given to new residents.
+This is usually given to new residents.
+It lasts for 12 months.

 Assured and secure tenancy agreements